SOCIS Program Terms of Service

 - To all stipulations recorded in the "Additional" section, below.

 In order to participate in SOCIS, the student applicant must be enrolled in or accepted into an accredited institution including, but not limited to, a college, university, masters program, PhD program or undergraduate program.
 As an additional requirement, the institution must be based in in one of the following states: Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, The Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, the United Kingdom, Hungary, Poland, Estonia, Slovenia and Romania.
 Upon request, students must provide ESA with an official transcript, letter confirming acceptance or enrollment, or other documentation approved by ESA from their accredited institution in a timely manner.
+The document shall show that the student is enrolled in an academic institution during the program.
 Students must be 18 years of age or older to be eligible to participate in SOCIS.
 Students must be eligible to work in their country of residence throughout the duration of the Program.
 By submitting an application to participate in the Program, the applicant agrees to the following:

 - To provide a substantive proposal of work to be done to create/maintain/augment an existing or new open source or free software project.